execas/execas.github.io/_posts/2018-08-10-the-basics-of-tmux.md

 ### Killing a session

 If the session has no windows left, it will be killed automatically.
-Alternatively you can use:
+Alternatively, you can use:

 ```
 $ tmux kill-session -t <sessionName>